jluebeck/FaNDOM/README.md

 ## Wrapper for SV analysis of assembled contig data
-To run whole the pipeline for detecting SVs on assembled contigs, use the python script in the "Pythonscript" folder, `wrapper_contigs.py`
+To run the pipeline for detecting SVs on assembled contigs, use the python script in the "Pythonscript" folder, `wrapper_contigs.py`
 -  `-q` Path to contigs file in '.cmap' file format.
 -  `-r` Path to reference file.
 It should be in cmap format.
 -  `-f` Absolute path to folder that contains the FaNDOM executable.
 -  `-t` Number of threads.
 -  `-o` Path to a directory for saving all alignments and SV calls.
 -  `-n` Output filename of alignment files (appended to `-o`)
--  `-c` Assemble of reference that is used.
-19 for GRCh37 (or hg19) and 38 for GRCh38 (or hg38)
+-  `-c [19 or 38]` Assemble of reference that is used. `19` for GRCh37 (hg19) and `38` for GRCh38 (hg38)
--  `-m` If you are aligning contigs having more than 300 labels, use mode 1 to preprocess input data and generate shorter contigs, otherwise use mode 2.
+-  `-m [1 or 2]` If you are aligning contigs having more than 300 labels, use mode `1` to preprocess input data and generate shorter contigs, otherwise use mode `2`.

-The output of this pipeline is in `-o`directory.
-'SV.txt' Contains structural variants call, 'indel.txt' contains indel calls and alignment file ending with 'final_alignment.xmap' contains final alignment file.
+*Output files from this process*: The output of this pipeline is stored in the `-o` directory.
+'SV.txt' Contains the structural variant calls, 'indel.txt' contains indel calls and alignment file ending with 'final_alignment.xmap' contains final alignment file.
 An example command:

 ```